Ergodic currents dual to a real tree: Introduction

 It is not easy to exhibit a non-uniquely ergodic minimal foliation.
 Examples come from interval exchange transformations (IET).
 Indeed, the mapping torus of an IET gives rise to a foliated surface (through zippering process).
 H.~Keynes and D.~Newton~\cite{kn} and M.~Keane \cite{keane-non-ue-iet} gave examples of non-uniquely ergodic minimal IET (and thus of non-uniquely ergodic minimal foliations on a surface).
 E.~Sataev~\cite{sataev} constructed minimal IET with exactly $k$ ergodic measures for $1\leq k\leq 2g$.
 The main tool to investigate ergodic properties of the foliation of an IET is to use a suitable induction such as Rauzy-Veech induction.

 In the case of Outer space, there are fewer models available to describe points in the boundary $\partial\CVN$.
 In particular, I.~Kapovich and M.~Lustig~\cite{kl-incompatibility} proved that there is no $\Out(\FN)$-equivariant continuous embedding of $\partial\CVN$ in the space of currents.
-Although D.~Gaboriau and G.~Levitt~\cite{gl-rank} proved that the dimension of $\partial\CVN$ is $3N-5$, we cannot deduce from this fact a bound on the number of ergodic currents dual to an $\R$-tree.
+Although D.~Gaboriau and G.~Levitt~\cite{gl-rank} proved that the dimension of $\partial\CVN$ is $3N-5$ (see also V.~Guirardel~\cite{guir-dynamic} where this result is reinterpreted in terms of length measures), we cannot deduce from this fact a bound on the number of ergodic currents dual to an $\R$-tree.
 This leads us to follow the alternative strategy of analysing the ergodic properties via an induction.